 That’s it!
 Though this method is involved, it is simple enough to try if you don’t want to get a seed heating mat.

 I hope this article helps you achieve a high germination rate for this year’s pepper seeds.
+Sprouting pepper seeds is an exciting time of the year, just be sure to check in every day on progress.
 Good luck, and please share any other pepper seed germination tips you may have below!